 The TCC nursing program utilizes an external company to track and confirm student compliance with required clinical documents.
 Students are expected to meet the program requirements by using the VerifiedCredentials.com website and, following the specified procedure, to upload and maintain immunization records.
 All required clinical documents for clinical placement are due by the deadline published each quarter on the clinical deadline document in the Associate Dean's Communication Canvas site.
-In addition, all Verified Credentials immunization/CPR documents that expire during the upcoming quarter should be identified before the quarter starts and must be submitted by the same quarterly deadline as set forth by the program or the facility will not give clearance.
+In addition, all Verified Credentials immunization/CPR documents that expire during the upcoming quarter must be submitted by the same quarterly deadline as set forth by the program or the facility will not give clearance.

 If the student does not comply with updating his or her file with current documentation by the quarterly deadline, he or she will not be allowed to attend clinical for the entire quarter.
 They must un-enroll from the clinical course and this will count as course failure.
 The TCC Nursing Program is a sequential program and students must attend and pass all courses each quarter, including the clinical rotation, to progress to the next quarter/level.
-If a student is not permitted to attend a clinical rotation due to noncompliance with required clinical documentation, he or she will not progress to the next quarter/level, until the clinical course has been completed with a passing grade.
+If a student is not permitted to attend a clinical rotation due to noncompliance with required clinical documentation, he or she will not progress to the next quarter/level, he or she will not progress to the next quarter/level, he or she will not progress to the next quarter/level, until the clinical course has been completed with a passing grade.
 Once a student is in compliance with all clinical documentation, he or she will be allowed to re-enroll in the clinical course during the next available quarter (when space is available), only if this is the first failure, otherwise it will result in removal from the program.